On Memorization in Diffusion Models: Implementation Details of Our Basic Experimental setup

-\textbf{Training procedure.} Our diffusion models are trained using Adam optimizer~\citep{kingma2014adam} with a learning rate of $2\times10^{-4}$ and a batch size of $512$.
-The training duration is $40$k epochs, while it is $4$k epochs in \citet{karras2022elucidating}.
+\textbf{Training procedure.} Our diffusion models are trained using Adam optimizer~\citep{kingma2014adam} with a learning rate of $2\times10^{-4}$ and a batch size of 512 for CIFAR-10 while 256 for FFHQ.
+The training duration is 40k epochs, while it is 4k epochs in \citet{karras2022elucidating}.
 It is worth mentioning that for different training sizes, the number of training epochs is the same.
 Therefore, for smaller training datasets, the number of total training steps will be smaller.
 This setup ensures that the frequency of each image being drawn during the training procedure is the same.
 We schedule the learning rate and EMA rate similar to \citet{karras2022elucidating} but in an epoch-wise manner.
-In the first $200$ epochs, we warm-up the learning rate and the EMA rate with the increase of training iterations.
-Afterwards, the learning rate is fixed to $2\times10^{-4}$ and the EMA rate is fixed to $0.99929$.
-All experiments were run on $8$ NVIDIA A100 GPUs.
+In the first 200 epochs, we warm-up the learning rate and the EMA rate with the increase of training iterations.
+Afterwards, the learning rate is fixed to $2\times10^{-4}$ and the EMA rate is fixed to 0.99929.

-We follow the backward process in \citet{karras2022elucidating} to generate images to compute the memorization metric.
-To decide appropriate sample size, we first train two diffusion models according to our basic experimental setup at $|\mathcal{D}|=1$k and $|\mathcal{D}|=2$k.
-Afterwards, we generate $50$k images by each model and then bootstrap different number of samples to compute memorization ratios.
-As present in Fig.~\ref{fig_bootstrap}, we find that the ratio of memorization has a negligible variance when sample size more than $10$k images.
-Therefore, we generate $10$k images throughout this study.
+\textbf{Generation and evaluation.} We follow the backward process in \citet{karras2022elucidating} to generate images to compute the memorization metric.
+To decide appropriate sample size, we first train two diffusion models on CIFAR-10 according to our basic experimental setup at $|\mathcal{D}|=\,$1k and $|\mathcal{D}|=\,$2k.
+Afterwards, we generate 50k images by each model and then bootstrap different number of samples to compute memorization ratios.
+As present in Figure~\ref{fig_bootstrap}, we find that the ratio of memorization has a negligible variance when sample size more than 10k images.
+Therefore, we generate 10k images throughout this study.
 We report the highest memorization ratio during the training process.
+To ensure the consistency in our analysis, we maintain the same set of 10k samples for computing FIDs and alternative memorization metrics.
+Specifically, we compute FIDs using 10k generated samples and the training dataset $\mathcal{D}$ (with varying sizes $|\mathcal{D}|$).

+\textbf{Experimental compute resource.} All experiments were run on 8 NVIDIA A100 GPUs, each with 80GB of memory.
+The running time of each experiment highly depends on the model configuration and data size.
+For example, it takes about 120 hours to train an unconditional model or conditional model with unique labels in Figure~\ref{fig_model_cond4}.